af/envalid/README.md

 ## FAQ

-### Can I call `structuredClone()` on envalid's validated output?
+### Can I call `structuredClone()` on Envalid's validated output?

-Since by default envalid's output is wrapped in a Proxy, structuredClone [will not work](https://bugzilla.mozilla.org/show_bug.cgi?id=1269327#c1) on it.
+Since by default Envalid's output is wrapped in a Proxy, structuredClone [will not work](https://bugzilla.mozilla.org/show_bug.cgi?id=1269327#c1) on it.
 See [#177](https://github.com/af/envalid/issues/177).

 ## Related projects

 - [dotenv](https://www.npmjs.com/package/dotenv) is a very handy tool for loading env vars from `.env` files.
-It was previously used as a dependency of Envalid's.
+It was previously used as a dependency of Envalid.
 To use them together, simply call `require('dotenv').config()` before you pass `process.env` to your `envalid.cleanEnv()`.

 - [react-native-config](https://www.npmjs.com/package/react-native-config) can be useful for React Native projects for reading env vars from a `.env` file